 One morning a hug healed me .....

-There were many health problems and feelings of being unwell constantly that came as a consequence with the life style, and I feel that the real damage inst actually evident until many years later.
+There were many health problems and feelings of being unwell constantly that came as a consequence with the life style, And I feel that the real damage wasn't actually evident until many years later.